Field Seminar: "Natural Areas of the Southern Lake Michigan Region" Class of 2019

 • School of Athens Painting by Raphael

-Jerry is available for book signings for the Flora, which can include a relatively brief 35-minute presentation.*
+Book Signings: Jerry and Laura are available for book signings for the Flora, which can include a brief 35 minute presentation.*

 The Conservation Research Institute (CRI) is proud to offer the following special educational resources that are available for purchase: